Using YAML

 Resources

 When setting up a run, specifying the appropriate resources is crucial.
-VESSL supports a hybrid approach, leveraging both cloud-based resources and on-premise servers.
+VESSL supports a hybrid approach, leveraging both cloud-based resources and on-premises servers.
 Each run is effectively containerized to ensure scalability and flexibility across different environments.

 Cluster

-- Managed Cluster: Choose from a list of pre-configured resources available through a dropdown menu, designed to simplify setup and deployment.
+Select the optimal execution environment for your run by choosing between a VESSL-managed cluster and a custom cluster:- Managed Cluster: Choose from a list of pre-configured resources available through a dropdown menu, designed to simplify setup and deployment.

 Resource

-VESSL offers predefined resource specifications for both CPUs and GPUs, which helps in efficiently scaling your application:
+VESSL offers predefined resource specifications for both CPUs and GPUs, which helps in efficiently scaling your application:- GPU Specs: Choose based on the number of GPUs required:

 small